johnmaeda/chat-from-terminal-js/README.md

 Have your OpenAI API key ready to input OR have it stored in your environment ahead of time with:

-`export OPENAI_API_KEY="sk-..."`
+`export OPENAI_API_KEY=sk-...` on MacOS/Linux
+`set VARIABLE_NAME=sk-...` on Windows

-in your shell startup script.
-But you can instead just enter your API key in the convenient dialog box that pops up when this app starts.
+in your shell startup script or from your command line.
+OR, you can instead just enter your API key in the convenient dialog box that pops up when this app starts.

 ![](assets/apikeyask.png)